KusakabeShi/EtherGuard-VPN/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](code_of_conduct.md)

 OSPF can find best route based on it's cost.
-But sometimes the lentancy are different in the packet goes and back.
+But sometimes the latency are different in the packet goes and back.
-I'am thinking, is it possible to find the best route based on the **single-way latency**?
+I'm thinking, is it possible to find the best route based on the **single-way latency**?
 For example, I have two routes A and B at node N1, both of them can reach my node N2.
 A goes fast, but B backs fast.
 My VPN can automatically send packet through route A at node N1, and the packet backs from route B.

 Here is the solution.
-This VPN `Etherguard` can collect all the single-way lentancy from all nodes, and calculate the best route using [Floyd–Warshall algorithm](https://en.wikipedia.org/wiki/Floyd–Warshall_algorithm).
+This VPN `Etherguard` can collect all the single-way latency from all nodes, and calculate the best route using [Floyd–Warshall algorithm](https://en.wikipedia.org/wiki/Floyd–Warshall_algorithm).

-Wirried about the clock not match so that the measure result are not correct?
+Worried about the clock not match so that the measure result are not correct?
 It doesn't matter, here is the proof (Mandarin):  [https://www.kskb.eu.org/2021/08/rootless-routerpart-3-etherguard.html](https://www.kskb.eu.org/2021/08/rootless-routerpart-3-etherguard.html)

 ## Usage